 - The mobile home must meet the minimum requirements of permanency dictated by each state.

-If these requirements are met, most lenders specializing in mobile home equity loans or lines of credit are able to offer affordable lending to well-qualified borrowers with good credit scores.
+If these requirements are met, most lenders specializing in mobile home equity loans or lines of credit will offer affordable lending to well-qualified borrowers with good credit scores.

 Mobile Home Equity Lending Experts Do Exist 👔